-Our community is diverse and The Tavistock and Portman will mean different things to different people.
+Our community is diverse and The Tavistock and Portman means different things to different people.
 We see this as one of our strengths.
-You may have noticed coloured postcards appearing in the waiting rooms around the Trust.
-We want you to write (or draw!) on the back of these cards to let us know what the Tavistock and Portman means to you.
+We placed coloured postcards in the waiting rooms around the Trust.
+Everyone who visited the building had the chance to let us know what the Tavistock and Portman meant to them.

 In 2011 Hall presented his first solo exhibition of banners at the People’s History Museum, Manchester.
 In 2012, the British Council Collection commissioned Hall to create two banners celebrating works in the collection and his banners can probably be seen in any upcoming demonstration in a UK town!

 The banner was made by Ed Hall, a banner maker for trade unions and exhibitions for 30 years.
 Ed writes: "The idea was to make a banner for display and to be out in the street on some occasions, publicising the Tavistock and Portman with a visual language that would reflect the important work of the centre.
 It was important that the ideas and work of staff, patients and service users be central to the banner's creation.

 "I was asked by the artist Rachel Causer to be part of this project at the Tavistock and Portman, which was very exciting.
 It involved holding workshops and talks at the Tavistock.

 "My job was to listen carefully use the ideas and the material produced to make a visual display which was obviously a banner with a title slogans and a centrepiece .

 "A range of ideas were part of the project, but the idea of a stormy sky to reflect that life is not always tranquil, and a sea which carried the slogans made at the workshops within the waves.
 Raindrops were made as buttons, with drawings, symbols and sayings.